-I am going to share with you the exact formula I use with clients to help them lose weight without cutting out their favorite foods or obsessing over calorie-counting.
+In today’s post, I am going to share with you the exact formula I use with clients to help them lose weight without cutting out their favorite foods or obsessing over calories.

 - Aim for 20-30 grams of fiber a day

-- Eating at least 20 grams of protein at every meal (this number will depend on many factors)
+- Eat at least 20 grams of protein at every meal (this number will depend on many factors)

 - A serving size of healthy fats at every meal (around 10-15 grams)

-Learning to balance your meals with fiber, protein and healthy fats will help keep you satisfied and full and balances your blood sugar which helps curb cravings.
+Learning to balance your healthy meals by adding fiber, protein and healthy fats will keep you satisfied and full.
+This formula also helps balance your blood sugar levels which in turn helps curb cravings.